badoet/ionic-framework/core/src/components/menu/readme.md

 Returns `true` is the menu is active.

-A menu is active when it can be opened or closed, meaning it's enabled and it's not part of a `ion-split-pane`.
+A menu is active when it can be opened or closed, meaning it's enabled and it's not part of a `syg-split-pane`.

 #### Returns